aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/README.md

 instead of your own resources.
-We can make use of [Polyaxon services](https://polyaxon.com/docs/experimentation/services/#specification) to spin up VSCode or Jupyter Lab servers with which cluster resources can be dedicated; all you need on your end is a machine with WebSockets, a browser and a terminal.
+We can make use of [Polyaxon services](https://polyaxon.com/docs/experimentation/services/#specification) to spin up VSCode or Jupyter Lab servers with which cluster resources can be dedicated (except for GPUs);
+all you need on your end is a machine with WebSockets, a browser and a terminal.

+A caveat: since these development environments are essentially pods deployed within a Kubernetes cluster, using Docker within the pods themselves is not feasible or recommended.
+We will explore alternatives later on for building Docker images outside of your local machine's context.

 ### VSCode